Percy Sinclair Pilcher

 Patents

-Pilcher applied overall for ten patents, of which Jarrett judges three to be "important" and reproduces the patent filing in his book:[3]
+Pilcher applied for ten British patents.
+Jarrett judges three of these to be "important" and reproduces the patent specs in his book:[3] These are the numbers, filing dates, and subjects:

 - Patent GB-1893-20767 on Nov 2 1893 for a matchbox holder